 I think that there are many similarities.

-Uh but Iraq is clearly a front in the war on terror.
+It's not a perfect analogy, but Iraq is clearly a front in the war on terror.

-We out there in the world, we don't have the power to do it.
+We don't have the power to do it.

 It's not our prerogative.

-Let's just, you know, let's leave it alone.
+Let's just, you know, leave it alone.

-Now they don't like that word when I use it, but I don't know what else they're talking about, because I don't hear another plan.
+Now, they don't like that word when I use it, but I don't know what else they're talking about because I don't hear another plan.

-I don't I don't hear a plan to deal with this.
+I don't hear a plan to deal with this.

 And it's clearly something in my mind has to be dealt with.

-Brief time out, folks, back right after this.
+Brief timeout, folks, back right after this.

 And back to the phones, 800-282-2882.

-Uh Lenin Santa Barbara, nice to have you on the program.
+Lennon in Santa Barbara, nice to have you on the program.

 Welcome.